saadanwaqar/saadanwaqar/README.md

 ## Hi there 👋

-I'm Saadan Waqar, currently serving as the Chief Technology Officer (CTO) at TripleK Technologies.
+I'm Saadan Waqar, currently serving as the Chief Technology Officer (CTO).
 I specialize in AI development, full-stack web development, and data engineering, and I have a passion for leading projects and teams to deliver innovative solutions.

 ### 🔭 I’m currently working on
 - AI Development